Bodo Linnhoff: Pinch analysis

 The key concepts of Pinch analysis were developed in his MSc. dissertation (1972, ETH Zurich) and in his PhD thesis "Thermodynamic Analysis in the Design of Process Networks" (awarded 1979, Leeds University).
 For this early work, Linnhoff received the Georg-Fischer-Preis of the ETH (1972) and the IChemE (UK) Moulton Medal and “Best Paper” Awards (both in 1980).

 His work was developed in a series of papers beginning in 1978.
 Although he and his PhD supervisor John R. Flower had difficulty getting the first paper accepted, it became one of the most highly cited in the history of chemical engineering.
 In ICI, six design optimisation projects in six ICI Divisions (incl USA, Europe and Australia) resulted in significant energy savings.
 Subsequent programme of method development and further applications followed with ICI itself adopting the technique and further papers followed.

 Linnhoff led the multi-author team which produced the IChemE User Guide on Process Integration for the Efficient Use of Energy, 1st edition, in 1982.
-This became the main textbook on pinch analysis, selling well for many years, and formed the backbone of the revised and expanded second edition of 2006, "Pinch Analysis and Process Integration", and third edition of 2019, "Pinch Analysis for Energy and Carbon Footprint Reduction".
+This became the main textbook on pinch analysis, selling well for many years, and formed the backbone of the revised and expanded second edition of 2006, "Pinch Analysis and Process Integration", and third edition of 2019.